Thairo Estrada Player Props: Giants vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 21st in MLB with a collective 8.4 strikeouts per nine innings.

-- The Diamondbacks have the 22nd-ranked team ERA among all league pitching staffs (4.47).
+- The Diamondbacks have the 22nd-ranked team ERA across all league pitching staffs (4.48).

-- Kelly tries for his 10th win when he makes the start for the Diamondbacks, his 16th of the season.
-He is 9-3 with a 3.10 ERA and 96 strikeouts in 90 2/3 innings pitched.

-- The righty's most recent appearance was on Tuesday against the Milwaukee Brewers, when he threw seven innings, surrendering one earned run while allowing three hits.
+- His most recent appearance came on Wednesday against the Milwaukee Brewers, when the right-hander tossed five innings, surrendering three earned runs while allowing six hits.

+- In 15 games this season, the 25-year-old has put up an ERA of 5.31, with 6.1 strikeouts per nine innings.
+Opponents are hitting .299 against him.

 © 2023 Data Skrive.
 All rights reserved.